ALANNO: An Active Learning Annotation System for Mortals: Features

-\paragraph{Guided learning.} Active learning often struggles with imbalanced classes.
-To accommodate \textbf{C4}, \alanno{} supports guided learning, also known as active search \cite{attenberg-provost-2010-label}, via a special interface.
-The main idea of guided learning in NLP is to use keywords to search for documents that are likely to occur in the minority class documents.
-In this way, users can annotate the retrieved documents to make the class frequency distribution more uniform.
-Class balance is crucial for active learning strategies, especially in the early phases of the annotation process as the model may have difficulty learning classes with low frequency.
-We use BM25 \cite{robertson-2009-probabilistic} as a retrieval algorithm for guided learning.
+\paragraph{Class balancing through guided learning.} AL often struggles with imbalanced data.
+Moreover, class balance is crucial for active learning strategies, especially in the early phases of the annotation process, as the model may have difficulty learning classes with low frequency.
+To address this, \alanno{} supports \emph{guided learning}, also known as \emph{active search} \cite{attenberg-provost-2010-label}.
+The main idea of guided learning in NLP is to use keywords to search for data points in the minority class.
+This way, users can annotate the retrieved data to make the class frequency distribution more uniform.
+We use BM25 \cite{robertson-2009-probabilistic} as the retrieval algorithm for guided learning.